 Most visitors on this website are civilians.
-However, one of the most common uses for white lights are for field work.
+However, one of the most common uses for white lights is for field work.
 Swat teams, military, the police all have circumstances that require flashlights.
-Having a light attached to their shotgun or rifle frees up a hand.
+Having a light attached to their shotgun or rifle frees up a hand.weapon lights

-Weapon Light Reviews: Pistol Lights and Picatinny Rail Mounted Lights
+Weapon Lights Reviews: Pistol Lights and Picatinny Rail Mounted Lights

 Surefire X300 Ultra High Output LED Weaponlight, Black